frace-engineering/projects/README.md

 $ . <your-virtual-environment-name>/bin/activate or
 $ source <your-virtual-environment-name>/bin/activate

-If you dont have venv installed already, you can install it using this command
-$ pip install python3-env

 cd to the root of the project and run
 $ pip install -e .  # to install the required dependencies for the project.

 After a successfull installation, it is time to start the application.

-$ flask --app appoms --debug  # You may wish to omit the --debug flag
+$ flask --app appoms run --debug  # You may wish to omit the --debug flag

 After a successfull startup, visit the page in your browser through http://localhost:5000/